Jefferson: A Retrospective on American Bitching

 Jefferson didn’t know if the Louisiana Purchase was constitutional.
 In fact, many said privately that he didn’t think it was constitutional.
 If he stayed true to his small government principles, he never would have done it.
 He did it anyway, and ironically used Alexander Hamilton’s system of financing to fund it (a policy he publicy decried for 15 years).

-As President, Jefferson was now governing in the very same manner he criticized the Federalists for.
+As President, Jefferson was now governing in the same manner as the Federalists he fought.
 They attacked his hypocrisy as Jefferson was the biggest opponent of the federal government doing too much and taking on too much power.
 How could he justify acquiring one third of the continent while proposing military governors to preside over it?
 That was the very definition of big government.

 Furthermore, Jefferson approved a secret exploration of the newly acquired territory known as The Lewis and Clark Expedition.
 When he sent a secret message to Congress asking them to fund it, his opponents screamed it was an unconstitutional military foray.
 He did it anyway.